MJ Melendez Player Props: Royals vs. Rangers

-MJ Melendez -- 1-for-4 with an RBI in his most recent game -- will be in action for the Kansas City Royals against the Texas Rangers, with Nathan Eovaldi on the hill, on April 12 at 8:05 PM ET.
+MJ Melendez -- 0-for-3 in his last game -- will be in action for the Kansas City Royals versus the Texas Rangers, with Jacob deGrom on the mound, on April 17 at 7:40 PM ET.

-In his last game, he went 1-for-4 with an RBI against the Rangers.
+In his most recent game he had a hitless performance (0-for-3) against the Braves.

 MJ Melendez Game Info & Props vs. the Rangers